entrecote sauce

 To make the famous Entrecôte sauce, you’ll need:

 Butter: This is a French recipe so of course we’ll need a lot of butter!
-Non-salted only though – salted would be too much!
+Non-salted only – the anchovies and capers add a lot of salt to the recipe.

 Egg Yolk: Egg yolks are used to emulsify the butter to make a creamy sauce.